 2. Peel the onion and finely chop it.
 Warm a deep frying pan for 1 min, then add ½ tbsp olive oil and the onion.
 Season with a pinch of salt and pepper.
 Cook, stirring often, for 5 mins till the onion starts to look glossy.

-4. While the veg fry, peel and grate or crush the garlic cloves.
+4. While the veg fry, peel and grate or crush the garlic.
 Halve the chilli and scrape out the seeds and white pith.
 Finely chop the chilli.
-Finely chop the parsley stalks, keeping the leaves for later.
+Finely chop the parsley stalks, keeping the leaves to one side.
 Stir the garlic, chilli and parsley stalks into the veg.
 Add 1 tsp each ground cumin and smoked paprika.
 Cook, stirring, for 1 min.

 5. Tip the tin of chopped tomatoes into the pan.
 Bring up to the boil, simmer for 2 mins and then take the pan off the heat.
 Taste and add a pinch more salt or pepper if you think it needs it.